Margalit Tzan'ani

 Margalit "Margol" Tzan'ani (מרגלית "מרגול" צנעני; born December 19, 1948) is an Israeli singer and television personality.
 Tzan'ani is famous for her repertoire of Israeli oriental music style with soul influences, as well as jazz, blues, rock, and pop.

 Biography

 Tzan'ani was born in Aden, Yemen, to a religious Jewish family originally from Sana'a, Yemen.
-When she was one year old, the family immigrated to Israel with her, and resided in Netanya city.
+When she was one year old, the family immigrated to Israel with her and resided in Netanya.
 She was the eldest of seven children.
 Her father, Shalom, was a diamond industry worker, and her mother, Lola, was a housewife.
 She married Mordi Lavi in 1977 and has one son, Asaf.
 She divorced in 1985.
 For many years she performed at weddings and private events.
 She also worked at a stall in the Jaffa flea market and as a salesgirl at Hamashbir Latzarchan department store.
 Today she lives in Azor, a village on the outskirts of Tel Aviv.